Renters insurance discounts: what to know and where to look

 Some insurance companies offer renters insurance discounts of up to 25% for senior citizens.

-Commonly referred to as a multi-policy discount, pairing your renters coverage with life insurance or auto insurance is a great way to save money.
-Most insurance companies who sell renters coverage also offer other products such as homeowners and car insurance.
+Commonly referred to as a multi-policy discount, pairing your renters coverage with life insurance, pet insurance, or auto insurance is a great way to save money.
+Most insurance companies that sell renters coverage also offer other products such as homeowners and car insurance.

 Renters insurance discounts by company

 Every insurance company differs in the types and availability of discounts that are offered.
-However, here are some commonly available discounts from a few of the more popular renters insurance companies.
+However, here are some commonly available discounts from a few of the more popular renters insurance companies: Allstate, GEICO, Lemonade, Nationwide, Progressive, and State Farm.

 - Multi-policy discount